BillWang04/CSE151A-Group-Project/README.md

    ('test', FunctionTransformer(lambda x: x), ['dep_time', 'arr_time', 'num_stops', 'weekend']), # Keeping all of the values
 ], remainder='drop')
 ```

+We used a ColumnTransformer in a Pipeline to perform feature engineering on our cleaned data.
+The first line involves one hot encoding the categorical variables of airline and class.
+The airline variable is which airline that flight was for and the possible airlines in the dataset were Vistara, Air India, Indigo, GO FIRST, AirAsia, SpiceJet, StarAir, and Trujet.
+The class variable was simply whether the ticket was for business or economy class.
+The second line takes the logarithmic transformation of the time taken column.
+We performed this log transform because the distribution of the original data was skewed right and therefore the transformation more uniformly distributes the data.
+Finally, the last line is just to specify which features to keep as is, as the rest were going to be dropped.
+We kept departure time, arrival time, number of stops, and whether the flight was on the weekend as is.

 ### Model 1: Linear Regression